Kpable/kpable.github.io/_games/this-portfolio-website/this-portfolio-website.md

 ---

 Initially I did not want to get back into web development to create this portfolio but the more I worked with Jekyll the more interested I became.
 So this became a living project for me.
-I see many opportunities for improvement the main focus here is displaying the work I've done not creating the most efficient website.
+I see many opportunities for improvement but the main focus here is displaying the work I've done not creating the most efficient website.